Downtown Baltimore Focus Areas.

 • 5

-Continued Support of Boost Program Round 3 and 4 arrow
+Continued Support of Boost Program Round 3 and 4

 DPOB is committed to further enhancing the Downtown BOOST Program, an initiative designed to foster the long-term success of BIPOC-owned businesses in the DMA.
 With the forthcoming implementation of Rounds 3 and 4, this program will continue to provide grant funding and a robust cohort model tailored to the unique needs of BIPOC entrepreneurs.
 Supporting entrepreneurship in the BIPOC community is critical to fostering equity and inclusivity in downtown business endeavors.
 By empowering BIPOC-owned businesses through targeted support and resources, such as mentorship, networking opportunities, and financial assistance, the Downtown BOOST Program contributes to leveling the playing field and creating pathways to economic prosperity for historically marginalized communities.
 This initiative not only enhances diversity and representation but also strengthens the overall economic vitality and resilience of the downtown core by fostering a thriving ecosystem of diverse and inclusive businesses.